 The hem is finished with a facing, which is one of the design features I really liked about this pattern.
 This is also a bit time consuming, as the facing was interfaced, stitched to the hem, understitched, finished with the overlocker then sewn down to the dress at 3.5cm wide.

-I would definitely recommend reinforcing the shoulder seams with iron on tape or twill tape, as it will stretch, as mine has.
-The neckline was less of an issue, but feel free to reinforce if you fabric is too stretchy.
+I would definitely recommend reinforcing the shoulder seams with iron-on tape or twill tape, as it will stretch, as mine has.
+The neckline was less of an issue, but feel free to reinforce if your fabric is too stretchy.

 Verdict: This dress feels really nice to wear, as the fabric is nice and fluid.
 And it has pockets.
 But having seen the pics from all angles, I am a bit dubious whether it really works in this kind of fabric.
 I will unpick the hem facing and see if it solves the pulling problem.
 The crinkled shoulder seam is also bothering me, but I’m worried if I open the shoulder seam, it might stretch the fabric even further.
 So overall, the jury is still out on this one.